Parent page: More about Outputs

 Access controls for quickly changing the view of your board.

-Adding a Key Frame Directly from the Workspace
+Adding a Key Frame Directly from the Design space

 To add a key frame:

-To add another frame to the same 3D movie, set up the board as required and click on the entry for that movie again in the menu.
+- To add another frame to the same 3D movie, set up the board as required then click on the entry for that movie again in the menu.
 To add a frame to a different movie, click on that movie's entry in the menu.

-PCB 3D Movie Editor panel, only the Name and Duration fields for a key frame are visible and editable (with the exception of the duration for the first key frame).
-To change the view of the board for an existing key frame - in terms of zoom and/or orientation - you'll need to make those changes to the board in the design workspace, and then update the key frame with that new information.
+Within the PCB 3D Movie Editor panel, only the Name and Duration fields for a key frame are visible and editable (with the exception of the duration for the first key frame).
+To change the view of the board for an existing key frame - in terms of zoom and/or orientation - you'll need to make those changes to the board in the design space then update the key frame with that new information.
 To do this:

-Once the board is set in the required 'pose,' select the
+- Once the board is set in the required 'pose,' select Update in the drop-down.

 The selected key frame will be updated with the new 'snapshot' of the board.